 - The default calendar is the undergraduate calendar.
 Change the calendar to The English Conversation Circles.

-- Using the calendar or arrows, go to the first date of the English Conversation Circles.
+- Using the calendar or arrows, go to week/topic you want to register for.

-- Click on the section you want and fill in the required information.
+- Click on the white square and fill in the required information.

-- Once registered, the square will turn yellow, and you are automatically signed up for the five weeks.
+- Once registered, the square will turn yellow.

 Note: if you are registering for your spouse, register your spouse using your account.
 Please indicate that you are registering your spouse in the "anything else you want to tell us" section.